Yoshiki (musician): 2010–2017: solo career and Yoshiki Classical

 In April 2015, Yoshiki was a guest speaker and performer at the New Economy Summit (NES).
 In July, he performed at the Hyper Japan Festival in London, together with Toshi.
 Yoshiki performed with a string quartet at the 2016 Sundance Film Festival.
 The We Are X film, a documentary on X Japan and Yoshiki, premiered at Sundance and was selected for the World Cinema Documentary Competition.
 In November 2016, he won the Asian Icon Award at the Classic Rock Roll of Honour Awards in Tokyo.
 In 2016, he embarked on another classical world tour, with performances in Tokyo and Osaka, and a Hong Kong show that had to be cancelled due to the promoter's mistake and rescheduled as a free concert on December 30.

 Yoshiki's second solo classical tour commenced in Osaka Castle Hall on December 5, 2016, with three days at the Tokyo International Forum on December 6, 7 and 8, a performance at Hong Kong's AsiaWorld-Expo scheduled for December 29 and Carnegie Hall, New York on Jan 12 and 13.
 The Carnegie Hall performances included the Tokyo Philharmonic Orchestra.
 The Tokyo concerts in December were an acclaimed success but the Hong Kong Concert on December 29 had to be canceled two hours before the show.
 The cancellation was due to an oversight by the promoter in applying for the entertainment license necessary to perform the show.
 However the date was fulfilled on the following day, December 30, by Yoshiki performing for free with ticket holders being refunded, the first time for a major music artist to do such a thing in Hong Kong.
-The concerts in Carnegie Hall on January 12 and 13 were successful sellout shows.
-Yoshiki also included in the show a surprise performance of "The Star-Spangled Banner" after a heartfelt speech about his personal pursuit of the American Dream.